2. The Importance of Connection to Place: Traditional Education Systems and Reframed Place-Based Learning

 The answer lies in the importance of place.
 Because we follow the same path to the park every day (with minor variations, as is to be expected with a 2-year-old), the little one learns to recognize and observe patterns that fluctuate or stay similar from day to day.
 Through my careful questioning and her immersion in as much kinesthetic experience as possible (tasting, smelling, prodding, stroking), she learns to notice changes in cloud cover, intensity of bird noises, strength of wind gusts, level of insect activity, and shifts in flowering times for different plants.
 She recognizes and recalls familiar places where specific events happened – whether it was the tree base where she found an incredible iridescent beetle, the brambles where she plucked and tasted a rose petal, the root clump where she bumped her knee, or the maple leaf-covered pathway where an unexpected gust of wind rustled her hair.
 Because her memory is constantly refreshed and added to each time we visit these spots, she retains acute recollections of these happenings, and is able to forge ever more connections every time we return.

-Truly, it’s because of the divine power of place in instilling connection, observation, awareness, and interest.
+Why Marigold Park?
+It’s because of the divine power of place in instilling connection, observation, awareness, and interest.
 Without our reliable returns, which she gleefully anticipates every morning, she would not be allowed to connect with the land and with herself in quite the same way.

 Thanks for reading and talk to you next week!
 If you have any questions feel free to email me at firstname.lastname@example.org.